-10.2.3 peer chaincode install
+11.2.3 peer chaincode install

 '''

 Install a chaincode on a peer.
-This installs a chaincode deployment spec package (if.
+This installs a chaincode deployment spec package (if

--provided) or packages the specified chaincode before subsequently installing it.
+→provided) or packages the specified chaincode before subsequently installing it.

 Usage:

 peer chaincode install [flags]

 Flags:

 --connectionProfile string Connection profile that provides the necessary

--connection information for the network.
-Note: currently only supported for...
+→connection information for the network.
+Note: currently only supported for,

-→providing peer connection information
+⇒providing peer connection information

 -c, --ctor string

 Constructor message for the chaincode in JSON

 →format (default "{}")

 -h, --help

 help for install

 -1, --lang string

 Language the chaincode is written in (default

+→ "golang")

 -n, --name string

 Name of the chaincode

 -p, --path string

 Path to chaincode

 --peerAddresses stringArray The addresses of the peers to connect to

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

--cert files of the peers to connect to.
+→cert files of the peers to connect to.
 The order and number of certs specified

-\hookrightarrow should match the --peerAddresses flag
+→should match the --peerAddresses flag

 Version of the chaincode specified in install/

 -v, --version string

 →instantiate/upgrade commands

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

--private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when...

-\leftrightarrow validating the TLS connection to the orderer.
+→validating the TLS connection to the orderer.

---t1s
+--tls

 Use TLS when communicating with the

-\hookrightarroworderer endpoint
+→orderer endpoint

 --transient string

 Transient map of arguments in JSON

 →encoding

 '''

-10.2.4 peer chaincode instantiate
+11.2.4 peer chaincode instantiate

-'''

-Deploy the specified chaincode to the network.
+''' Deploy the specified chaincode to the network.

-Usage:

-peer chaincode instantiate [flags]
+Usage: peer chaincode instantiate [flags]

 Flags:

--C, --channelID string The channel on which this command should be
+-C, --channelID string

-executed
+→executed

---collections-config string The fully qualified path to the collection
+--collections-config string

-→JSON file including the file name
+JSON file including the file name

-'''